-With years of RV trip planning experience under my belt, I am sharing the top tips and tools I use to make the planning process easier, smoother and even fun.
+With years of RV trip planning experience under my belt, I am sharing the top tips and tools I use to make the planning process easier, smoother, and even fun.
 Let my lessons learned give YOU back some valuable time in your day!

 Does RV trip planning have to be hard?

-If you are like me, you just want to magically show up at a campground, set up your RV, start your campfire, put your kitties in their tent (well maybe just me and the other crazy cat people), pull up your camp chair and make some s’mores!
+If you are like me, you just want to magically show up at a campground, set up your RV, start your campfire, put your kitties in their tent (well, maybe just me and other crazy cat people), pull up your camp chair and make some s’mores!
 Oh, if it were only that easy!
 Didn’t someone once say, getting there is half the battle!
-Well in the case of planning a trip with your RV it is getting harder by the minute with so many more RVs on the road.
+Well, in the case of planning a trip with your RV, it is getting harder by the minute with so many more RVs on the road.
 Today, according to the RV Industry Association, there were more than 11 million RV owners, close to 1 million of them being full-timers, in the US.
 And those numbers are expected to rise.

-Add a pandemic to the mix this year (2020) and it has me expecting these numbers to grow dramatically.
+Add a pandemic to the mix last year (2020) and it has me expecting these numbers to grow dramatically.
 In light of fears of the coronavirus and social distancing mandates, I feel there will be less traveling to other countries and on planes.
 Americans will spend more time taking road trips and staying where there won’t be large crowds.
-This will lead to a surge of RVs being purchased, rented and used by owners who haven’t touched them in years so planning will be key to getting those campground reservations where you want to travel to and when.
+This will lead to a surge of RVs being purchased, rented and used by owners who haven’t touched them in years so, planning will be key to getting those campground reservations where you want to travel to and when.

 I want to make the process easier for you!
 It really doesn’t have to be hard you just have to have the right tools in your toolbox to plan your next great adventure or weekend away with the family.